yichi170/rowhammer-sim/progress.md

    $ sudo bindfs --map=501/1000:@dialout/@1000 rowhammer/ rowhammer-sim/
    ```

+### ~~Kernel Module Implementation~~

+1. ~~Implemented a simple module that registers a character device during module initialization.~~
+2. ~~Implemented the bit-flip operation, which will accept a virtual address and perform a bit-flip at the specified address (page table).~~
+   - ~~provide a `write` function for user-level programs to interact with.~~
+   - ~~use `set_pte` to modify the page table entry to point to another page table.~~

+## ~~Stage 2: Implement Attacker Program~~

+1. ~~Implemented attacker program prototype.~~
+2. ~~Successfully interact with the `bitflip` device without segmentation fault and being killed.~~

+~~Goal: ensure the attack is possible~~
+- [ ] ~~try to dump something after bit-flipping~~

 ### Kernel Module Implementation

-1. Implemented a simple module that registers a character device during module initialization.
-2. Implemented the bit-flip operation, which will accept a virtual address and perform a bit-flip at the specified address (page table).
-   - provide a `write` function for user-level programs to interact with.
-   - use `set_pte` to modify the page table entry to point to another page table.
+My original method is making a kernel module that accepts a virtual address (allocates 4MB in user space, ensuring the existence of two page tables (PTEs)) and makes a pointer in the first PTE to point to the second PTE's base address.
+This simulates the exploit of page table vulnerabilities caused by Rowhammer attacks.
+* rename the original implementation as `pteredirect`

+The new approach trying to do the real bit-flip in physical memory.
+This would make it easy to integrate with the original Rowhammer attack by replacing hammering rows in Rowhammer attacks.

-## Stage 2: Implement Attacker Program
+## Stage 2: Modify [rowhammer-test](https://github.com/google/rowhammer-test) to test the kernel module

-1. Implemented attacker program prototype.
-2. Successfully interact with the `bitflip` device without segmentation fault and being killed.

-Goal: ensure the attack is possible
-- [ ] try to dump something after bit-flipping